-Drawing Tip: Using a 2H pencil first will condition the paper and add graphite to the bottom of the tooth on your drawing paper.
+Drawing Tip: Using a 2H pencil first will, condition the paper and add graphite to the bottom of the tooth on your drawing paper.
 This will prevent the little white dots you will get if you start with a softer lead.
-When you can not get any more value from your 2H pencil start applying graphite with your HB pencil.
-If the area is still not dark enough continue with your 2B pencil.
+Start applying graphite with your HB pencil when you can not get more value from your 2H pencil.
+If the area is still not dark enough, continue with your 2B pencil.

 Work from dark to light and follow the contour of the apple.

-Begin each line from the darkest area and draw towards the lighter areas reducing the pressure as you go and lightly lift the pencil off the paper to feather the line to white.
+Begin each line from the darkest area, draw towards the lighter areas, reducing the pressure as you go, and lightly lift the pencil off the paper to feather the line to white.